 Marriage as an institution has its good times and bad times no matter what.
 Good marriages may go bad and bad one could become good, it’s a volatile thing.
 Whether or not it is worth it depends on who you ask.

-You could ask someone and they’d tell you that it saved their life while someone else would say it is overhyped and can be done without.
+Someone could tell you that it saved their life, while someone else could say it is overhyped and can be done without.
 Whatever your view is on the subject, be sure to do right by your own self.
 The worst thing you can do to yourself is to allow society, your family or whatever else, to pressure you into marriage.

 Before you go…